andrasq/node-qnit/Readme.md

 also in `tearDown`.  `tearDown` is similar to `setUp` but is called after the test calls done().

 Note: unlike Mocha, Nodeunit runs every enclosing setUp method for each test run, it does not distinguish top-level global initialization from test-specific local initialization.
+Using Mocha terminology, `setUp` and `tearDown` correspond to `beforeEach` and `afterEach`; Nodeunit does not have a `before` or an `after` equivalent.

 Each test function when it runs invokes all setUp and tearDown calls from all enclosing objects.  `setUp` and `tearDown` functions are paired and nest